Robert Hanssen: Investigation and arrest

 The existence of two Russian moles working in the U.S. security and intelligence establishment simultaneously—Ames at the CIA and Hanssen at the FBI—complicated counterintelligence efforts during the 1990s.
 Ames was arrested in 1994.
-His exposure explained many of the asset losses U.S. intelligence suffered during the 1980s, including the arrest and execution of Martynov and Motorin.
-However, two cases—- the Bloch investigation and the embassy tunnel—- remained unsolved.
+His exposure explained many of the asset losses U.S. intelligence suffered during the 1980s, including the arrest and execution of Martinov and Motorin.
+However, two cases—the Bloch investigation and the embassy tunnel—remained unsolved.
 Ames had been stationed in Rome at the time of the Bloch investigation and could not have known about that case or the tunnel under the embassy, as he did not work for the FBI.

 The FBI and CIA formed a joint mole-hunting team in 1994 to find the suspected second intelligence leak.
 They created a list of all agents known to have access to cases that were compromised.
 The FBI's codename for the suspected spy was "Graysuit".
-Some promising suspects were cleared, and the mole hunt found other penetrations, such as CIA officer Harold James Nicholson.
+Some promising suspects were cleared, and the mole hunt found other penetrations, such as CIA officer Harold James Nicholson, who was arrested in 1996.
 However, Hanssen escaped notice, likely because these efforts concentrated on CIA agents rather than FBI agents.
-The idea that an FBI agent was the second mole was not considered early enough.

 By 1998, using FBI criminal profiling techniques, the pursuers suspected an innocent man: Brian Kelley, a CIA operative involved in the Bloch investigation.
 The CIA and FBI searched his house, tapped his telephone, and surveilled him, following him and his family everywhere.
 In November 1998, they had a man with a foreign accent come to Kelley's door, warn him that the FBI knew he was a spy, and tell him to show up at a Metro station the next day to escape.
 Kelley instead reported the incident to the FBI.
 In 1999, the FBI even interrogated Kelley, his ex-wife, two sisters, and three children.
 All denied everything.
-He was eventually placed on administrative leave, where he remained falsely accused until after Hanssen was arrested.
+He was eventually placed on administrative leave, where he remained, falsely accused until after Hanssen was arrested.

 FBI investigators later made progress during an operation where they paid disaffected Russian intelligence officers to deliver information on moles.
 They paid $7 million to KGB agent Alexandr Shcherbakov who had access to a file on "B".
 While it did not contain Hanssen's name, among the information was an audiotape of a July 21, 1986, conversation between "B" and KGB agent Aleksander Fefelov.
 FBI agent Michael Waguespack thought the voice was familiar, but could not remember who it was.
-Rifling through the rest of the files, they found notes of the mole using a quote from General George S. Patton about "the purple-pissing Japanese".
+Rifling through the rest of the files, they found notes of the mole using a quote from George S. Patton's speech to the Third Army about "the purple-pissing Japanese".
 FBI analyst Bob King remembered Hanssen using that same quote.
-Waguespack listened to the tape again and recognized the voice as belonging to Hanssen.
+Waguespack listened to the tape again and recognized the voice as Hanssen's.
 With the mole finally identified, locations, dates, and cases were matched with Hanssen's activities during the period.
 Two fingerprints collected from a trash bag in the file were analyzed and proved to be Hanssen's.